-It is estimated that 1 in 10 people over the age of 18 are depressed, totaling over 15 million people in the U.S. During the course of a person’s lifetime, there is a 17% chance that a person will experience a major depressive episode.
+It is estimated that 1 in 10 people over the age of 18 are depressed, totaling over 15 million people in the U.S. During the course of a person’s lifetime, there is a 17% chance that they will experience a major depressive episode.
 While these numbers aren’t favorable, treatment of depression is effective for most people, allowing those affected to live a brighter and happier life.

 There are three types of depression, including major depression, persistent depressive disorder (PDD), and bipolar disorder.

-Major depression is classified as a prolonged sadness of 2 weeks or longer, in which a person can have intense sadness, and/or feeling hopeless, helpless, and worthless.
-Many people have feelings of sadness and it is normal to feel sad or down after a difficult life event.
-This makes understanding whether someone is depressed or temporarily sad is difficult for many people.
+Major depression is classified as a prolonged sadness of 2 weeks or longer, in which a person can have intense sadness, and/or feel hopeless, helpless, and worthless.
+Many people have feelings of sadness, and it is normal to feel sad or down after a difficult life event.
+This makes understanding whether someone is depressed or temporarily sad difficult for many people.
 Generally speaking, a two-week period or longer of severe sadness or having a hard time finding enjoyment in things that once brought them joy and happiness is an indication that someone may be depressed.

-Persistent Depressive Disorder (PDD) is a form of depression that last for at least 2 years.
+Persistent Depressive Disorder (PDD) is a form of depression that lasts for at least 2 years.
 PDD is less severe than major depression, but the symptoms are very similar, if not the same as major depression.

-Bipolar disorder is a form of depression and it is classified as experiencing severe mood swings.
-A person with bipolar disorder usually is extremely happy one day and then shows symptoms of depression such as severe sadness.
+Bipolar disorder is a form of depression, and it is classified as experiencing severe mood swings.
+A person with bipolar disorder usually is extremely happy one day and then shows symptoms of depression, such as severe sadness.

-Numbers collected over a 12-month period in which an individual had a major depressive episode
+Numbers collected over a 12-month period in which an individual had a major depressive episode:

 White – 7.3%